MiguelMJ/Candle/doc/md/fog_ambiental.md

     <br><em>Preview</em>
 </div>

 This example also allows us to illustrate how to manage size.
-An object candle::LightingArea uses internally a sf::RenderTexture, and to avoid destroying and creating repeteadly a potentially heavy resource, it is created only upon construction or when using candle::LightingArea::setAreaTexture.
+An object candle::LightingArea uses a sf::RenderTexture internally, and to avoid destroying and creating a potentially heavy resource repeteadly, it is created only upon construction or when using candle::LightingArea::setAreaTexture.
 So, if we want to change the size of the area (in this case we want to adjust it to the size of the window), the only way is to scale it.

 ## Revealing permanently (fog of war effect)

 For now we have been calling candle::LightingArea::clear before any draw call.
 If we don't do this, then the darkness layer isn't restored.
-This way, we can have the effect of revealing permanently what is under it.
+This way, we can have the effect of permanently revealing what is under it.

 # Ambient light

 The second operation mode of candle::LightingArea is AMBIENT.
 Its behaviour is rather simple, as it acts as a mere additive layer.
 Be it a plain color or a texture, they are overlayed to the layer below.
-Drawing lights in it has no effect, but as light sources are also drawn in an additive manner, then lights within the area will appear to have more intensity.
+Drawing lights to it has no effect, but as light sources are also drawn in an additive manner, then lights within the area will appear to have more intensity.

 <table width="100%">
 <tr>